COMPLAINTS AND DISPUTES POLICY

 A. Calling the Client Manager who normally works with you to discuss your complaint; OR

 B. Email firstname.lastname@example.org or write to us at PO Box 5214, Pinewood VIC 3149 and explain your complaint, and attach any documentation; OR

 C. Visit us in person at 60 Duerdin Street Clayton VIC to discuss your complaint; OR

 D. Calling our office on (+61) 03 9890 6851 and requesting to speak directly with our Complaints Officer.

 The next steps:

-If you have written to us, your written complaint will be attended to by the Complaints Officer who will contact you within 24hours.
-Your written complaint will also be acknowledged in writing within 2 business days.
+If you have written to us, your written complaint will be attended to by the Complaints Officer and acknowledged in writing.